-Dreaming spires, green hills and romantic gardens make up a city loved by millions of visitors from all over the world.
-Salzburg means “salt castle”, referring to its massive fortress and the white gold from the mountains in the South.
+Dreaming spires, green hills, and romantic gardens make up a city loved by millions of visitors from all over the world.
+Salzburg means “salt castle”, referring to its massive fortress and the white gold from the mountains in the south.
 It is the capital of a federal province of Austria with the same name.

-Summer and winter activities abound, and it’s understandable why some visitors only take a peek at Innsbruck proper before heading for the hills.
+Summer and winter activities abound, and it’s understandable why some visitors only take a peek at Innsbruck before heading for the hills.
 But to do so is a shame, for Innsbruck is an attraction itself.
-Its late-medieval old town, presided over by a grand Habsburg palace and baroque cathedral, and big mountain views make a spectacular combination of the urban and the outdoors.
+Its late-medieval old town, presided over by a grand Habsburg palace and baroque cathedral, and large mountain views make a spectacular combination of the urban and the outdoors.

 5. The Grossglockner

 Tip: The Grossglockner Road, at the foot of the mountain, was constructed between 1930 and 1935 and is one of the most magnificent mountain roads in Europe.
 Although its importance as a route through the Alps has declined, it’s still a splendid highway through one of Austria’s most outstanding attractions.

 The mild climate, influenced by the river valley, sunny wine slopes and the special geology mean that excellent wines are produced here.
 The Wachau also boasts a high density of restaurants and inns, where you can enjoy top quality regional cooking at reasonable prices and which promise a delicious balance of local ingredients and creative flair.

 7. Zell am See

 Austria’s quintessential Alpine lake town, the spot has become a veritable outdoorsy paradise, drawing millions of adventure travelers each year.
-Here you will find some of Austria’s finest sailing, hiking, mountain biking, scenic driving and skiing.
-Since 1961, the city has been declared as a climatic health resort thanks to the excellent climatic conditions that thrive here.
+Here you will find some of Austria’s finest sailing, hiking, mountain biking, scenic driving, and skiing.
+Since 1961, the city has been declared as a climatic health resort thanks to the excellent conditions that thrive here.
 Take a cable car to the glacier of Kaprun and the funicular down to the snow plateau.